shabaikovich-yuliya/Final-Project-Shabaikovich/README.md

 # Automation Testing for Tabletka.by

-This project is dedicated to automating the testing of key functionalities on the **Tabletka.by** platform using **Java**.
-It focuses on ensuring that critical features such as login, signup, search, and the kit management work as intended with robust and scalable test scripts.
+This project is dedicated to automating the testing of key functionalities on the **tabletka.by** platform using **Java**.
+It focuses on ensuring that critical features such as login, signup, search, and the kit management work.

 ---